Tomas-Zazueta/zazueta.info/pages/about.md

 I have 5 years of experience in the tech field, focusing on Data Management & Analysis.
 I am currently working for the [UC Irvine Institute for Memory Impairments and Neurological Disorders](https://mind.uci.edu/).

 Thanks for visting my site!
 I hope you enjoyed it.

+## Contact Tomás
 You can find me at [tomasjustinzazueta@gmail.com](mailto:tomasjustinzazueta@gmail.com)